HumaIlyas/DjangoNews/README.md

 * Fork or clone this repository
 * Create a new Heroku app
 * Set the buildpacks to Python and NodeJS in that order
-* Link the Heroku app to the repository
+* Link the Heroku app to the Github repository
 * Click on Deploy

 ## [View live website](https://ci-fsf-django-news.herokuapp.com/)